duosecurity/duo_universal_wordpress/readme.txt

 This plugin reaches out to Duo's MFA cloud service for the configured user roles which provides an additional layer of authentication.
-For more information about Duo's privacy policy see https://duo.com/legal/cisco-online-privacy-statement Duo's terms of service can be found here https://duo.com/legal/terms
+For more information about Duo's privacy policy see https://duo.com/legal/cisco-online-privacy-statement Duo's terms of service can be found here https://duo.com/legal/terms Terms of support using Duo's cloud service are provided here https://duo.com/support

+Support for Duo users without a subscription is provided on a best-effort basis via email.

 == Installation ==